 In 2012/13, decisions on the first successful applicants were made in two rounds.
 The Panel met for the first time on Wednesday 9 May 2012 and its recommendations were considered by the Leader of the Council on 24 May 2012.
 The second round of bids were considered by a the Panel on 5 November, and the recommendations considered by the Leader of the Council at his decision-making meeting on 28 November 2012.
 The projects agreed through these two rounds are attached below.

 In 2013/14 the Leader and the Cabinet increased the fund to £1 million.
-Bids for consideration within the first round are being sought from the beginning of the financial year to midday on 28 June 2013.
-The Leader will then consider the Panel's recommendations on 11 September 2013.
-Any applications received after the 28 June will be referred to the second round of bids with the closing dates for bids being midday on the 24 October 2013, with the Leader making a decision on successful bids on 4 December 2013.
+Bids considered in the first round were sought from the beginning of the financial year to 28 June 2013.
+The Leader considered the Panel's recommendations, and approved the successful bids on 11 September 2013.
+Any applications received after the 28 June have been referred to the second round of bids which will close at midday on the 24 October 2013, with the Leader making a decision on successful bids early in 2014.